 Evaluators are subject matter experts tasked with reviewing assessment submissions in a fair and unbiased manner to determine if competency has been demonstrated.
 As established professionals within their fields, they bring years of hands-on experience and training to the position.
 Specifically, they:

-As of July 2016, WGU employs more than 2,000 full-time and 700 part-time faculty members, each serving in one of several faculty roles.
+As of December 2016, WGU employs 2,186 full-time and 722 part-time faculty members, each serving in one of several faculty roles.